SumiTomohiko/Yog/README.rst

 Yog
 ***

-Yog is a dynamic programming language designed to have Python's usefully and look like Ruby.
+Yog is a dynamic programming language designed to be more useful than Python and to look like Ruby.

 Features
 ========